hashicorp/vagrant/website/docs/source/v2/virtualbox/boxes.html.md

 Also, there is a "Vagrantfile."
 This contains some configuration to properly set the MAC address of the NAT network device, since VirtualBox requires this to be correct in order to function properly.
+If you're not using `vagrant package --base` above, you'll have to set the `config.vm.base_mac` setting in this Vagrantfile to the MAC address of the NAT device without colons.

 When bringing up a VirtualBox backed machine, Vagrant [imports](http://www.virtualbox.org/manual/ch08.html#vboxmanage-import)